 Your healthcare provider will examine your ears, head, neck, and mouth.
 He or she will also ask you to describe your symptoms.
 You may also need the following:

 - Audiometry is a test used to check for hearing loss.
 Sounds are played at different volumes to check how much you can hear.

 - Tympanometry is a test used to check pressure changes in your inner ear.

 - Acetaminophen decreases pain and fever.
 It is available without a doctor's order.
 Ask how much to take and how often to take it.
 Follow directions.
 Read the labels of all other medicines you are using to see if they also contain acetaminophen, or ask your doctor or pharmacist.
 Acetaminophen can cause liver damage if not taken correctly.

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.

 - Ear drops may contain medicine to decrease pain and inflammation.

 How can I manage my symptoms?

 - Apply heat on your ear for 15 to 20 minutes, 3 to 4 times a day or as directed.
+You can apply heat with an electric heating pad, hot water bottle, or warm compress.
+Always put a cloth between your skin and the heat pack to prevent burns.
 Heat helps decrease pain.